di-unternehmer/DIU.Neos.MicrosoftLogin/README.md

 Administrator login for the Neos Backend.

-You can set for default and admin the `Neos Roles` you like in the Settings.Microsoft.yaml If a user should be in the admin group, you have to specify them with the users `Firstname.Lastname` in the Settings.Microsoft.yaml
+You can set for default and admin the `Neos Roles` you like in the Settings.Microsoft.yaml If a user should be in the admin group, you have to specify them with the users `email address` in the Settings.Microsoft.yaml

 If every user should have the `Neos.Neos:Administrator` role, you add that role to the default role and every user will have the admin role.